stonarda/AT90USB1286-Timer/README.md

 - LCD libraries with thanks to Steve Gunn

 => License
-Work is available using the MIT license.
+My code is available using the MIT license.

 Copyright 2017 Alexander Stonard